Arjun-Arora/Matroid_Asst/README.md

 2. download the caffe model from [here](http://www.robots.ox.ac.uk/~vgg/software/vgg_face/).
 Unzip it in the root directory.

-3. use the following command to actually create the tensorflow model from the caffe model (*Note* this command specifies you use the root directory's `.prototxt` **not** the one provided by the webpage above.
+3. use the following command to actually create the tensorflow model from the caffe model (*Note* this command specifies you use the root directory's `.prototxt` **not** the one provided by the download link above.
 This is important for the convertor since the original caffe model uses an older `.prototxt` syntax which needed to be modified to be used with modern caffe and tensorflow.

 `./caffe-tensorflow/convert.py --caffemodel ./vgg_face_caffe/VGG_FACE.caffemodel --data-output-path vggface.npy --code-output-path vggface.py ./VGG_FACE_deploy.prototxt `